cbcrc/generator-koco/README.md

             |-- <less for your project only...>
         |-- index.html
     |-- gulpfile.js
+    |-- gulpfile.dev.js
+    |-- gulpfile.release.js
+    |-- gulpfile.tests.js

 ## Building the project

 `koco` uses `gulp` by default to build.
 You can build the project for local development or to put in release environment.

+The project comes with three files.
+One for developing, one for releasing and the last one for testing.

 ### Building locally